JT-code-dev/drive-vehicle-npm/readme.md

-Great, Jen!
-Since you've finished the project and are ready to update your `README.md` to reflect your completed Vehicle Drive project, here’s a clean, professional, and complete version you can use as a final README:

----

 ## 🚗 Vehicle Drive CLI App

 A TypeScript-powered command-line application that allows users to create and interact with different types of vehicles — including **cars**, **trucks**, and **motorbikes**.
 The app uses object-oriented programming principles and prompts the user to create or select a vehicle, then perform various actions depending on the type.